ICLE’s groundbreaking national alternative to state teacher licensure:

 In the absence of an educator credential program based entirely in the Catholic intellectual tradition, many Catholic schools and superintendents have required state teacher licenses even though most are not required by law to do so.
 This ICLE program was created to fill the gap.
 The credential earned by teachers in ICLE’s Catholic Educator Formation and Credential (CEFC) program is designed to be portable and recognized by dioceses across the nation in lieu of state licensure.
 Consult your diocesan office to explore approval, or consider the credential program for your own personal formation, whether or not you hold a teaching license.

 The information presented here is specific to the national cohort.
-In addition to the national cohort, the CEFC is serving two other cohorts: one for the Archdiocese of Denver and one for the Archdiocese of Oklahoma City and the Diocese of Tulsa.
+In addition to the national cohort, the CEFC is serving two other cohorts: one for the Archdiocese of Denver and Diocese of Colorado Springs and one for the Archdiocese of Oklahoma City and the Diocese of Tulsa.
 For information about bringing the CEFC to your diocese, please fill out this form.

 CONTENT: